timothykeating/Final-Project/README.md

 - Machine Learning

 Vedika:
--Data download from IPUMS website
+- Data download from IPUMS website
--Framed Introduction, Reason for study and question statement -Explored and cleaned data set using python -Exploratory analysis in excel and plotted trend for dependant variable across across different dependant variable categories.
+- Framed Introduction, Reason for study and question statement
+- Explored and cleaned data set using python
+- Exploratory analysis in excel and plotted trend for dependant variable across across different dependant variable categories.
--Created analysis visualizations and map of NC showing total number of people who responded they could not work in different MSAs due to COVID in Tableau
+- Created analysis visualizations and map of NC showing total number of people who responded they could not work in different MSAs due to COVID in Tableau
--published Dashboard in Tableau Public
+- Published Dashboard in Tableau Public
--Created presentation in Google slides
+- Created presentation in Google slides

 Abazer:
 - Data Cleaning in Python